What Are the Advantages and Disadvantages of a Pro Se Divorce

 The cost of the divorce drops because one or both of them does the paperwork and filing which is normally done by a lawyer (or his or her paralegal).
 This saves money.

 Moreover, in some cases, the absence of lawyers eases the tensions between the estranged spouses.
 The two divorcing spouses deal directly with each other, not through hired advocates.
 When the spouses behave rationally and fairly, direct communication works very well.
-Problems become immediately apparent when the divorcing husband and wife cannot behave rationally and fairly.
+Problems become immediately apparent when the divorcing spouses cannot behave rationally and fairly.
 Pro se divorce is not for people who expect moral vindication.

 The most obvious disadvantage is that divorces, even uncontested divorces, become very complicated, particularly in cases where child custody and visitation must be decided and actions involving the division and distribution of pension benefits.